Jc-alt logo

 for i in range(len(nums)):

-# Avoid duplicates for the first element
+# i: Avoid duplicates

 if i > 0 and nums[i] == nums[i - 1]: